greggersaurus/OpenSteamController/ReverseEngineering/README.md

 ## [Fracture](https://github.com/draperlaboratory/fracture)

+This proved to not be particularly useful for raw stripped binary.

 * Decompiles to LLVM intermediate representation
     * It looks like this does not work with binary file format with no code/data sections information.
     * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ## LPCXpresso

+This proved to not be particularly useful for raw stripped binary.

 * Disassemble axf https://community.nxp.com/thread/388997.
     * It looks like this does not work with binary file format with no code/data sections information.

 ## [Online Disassembler](https://onlinedisassembler.com/odaweb/)

+This proved to not be particularly useful for raw stripped binary.

 * Good source to punch individual instruction in quickly
 * Make minor mods to instructions to verify understanding of how they are being decoded and behaving (i.e. LDR)